 Your dog can learn things faster and with less frustration when you're communicating clearly.
-Timing and consistency of your feedback plays an important role in helping your dog understand what it is that you want him to do.
+Timing and consistency of your feedback play an important role in helping your dog understand what it is that you want him to do.
 And that is where the clicker comes in.

 A clicker allows you to precisely mark the behavior you want.
-It is an effective way of letting your dog know yes, this is what I want you to do, reward is coming.
+It is an effective way of letting your dog know yes, this is what I want you to do, a reward is coming.
 It is the ability to provide a perfectly timed feedback that makes clicker training different and a great training tool.

 The precision the clicker provides really makes a big difference.
 Dogs pick it up quickly and really enjoy their training.
 Once you master your timing, the sky is a limit to what you can teach your dog.

 To get a picture of how well clicker training works, ponder this – even cats can be clicker-trained!
 It's true, our son clicker trained his cats.

 Well, you need a clicker.
 A clicker is a small device that clicks.
 They come in all shapes and sizes, and you should be able to pick one up at any pet store.

 You will also need some yummy bits of food.

 And you will need to learn to watch your dog and practice your timing.

 The first thing you need to do to start clicker training is to introduce your dog to the idea.
 Sit down with your dog and a bunch of treats.
 Click and treat.
 Your dog will quickly make the association between the sound and the treat.
 Once your dog stops looking at the hand holding the treats and starts watching the hand holding the clicker, you know the association has been made and you're all set.

 Have fun.
 Watch your dog.
 When you see him do something you might want to turn into a trick, click and reward.
 If you're just starting to train a new dog, start with a simple sit or down command.
 Wait until your dog sits or lays down, click and treat.